 The Scottish Tourist Board, Visit Scotland, regularly inspect and grade the Highland Titles Nature Reserve and we are proud to hold a four star award.

-TripAdvisor awarded Highland Titles Nature Reserve their Certificate of Excellence.
+For many years now, TripAdvisor awards Highland Titles Nature Reserve their Certificate of Excellence.
 This achievement is a direct result of their consistently great reviews from TripAdvisor travellers.
-On Trust Pilot, Highland Titles scores an average of 9.6 out of 10 from nearly 6,000 independent consumer reviews.
+On Trust Pilot, Highland Titles scores % stars, from nearly 8,000 independent consumer reviews.

 Highland Titles is unusual in that it sells souvenir plots of land in the Scottish Highlands with the unique selling point that Scottish landowners can style themselves as a Laird, Lord or Lady.
 This is certainly an unusual claim!
 So what are the facts:

 Highland Titles defines each and every plot that it sells using precise Ordnance Survey map co-ordinates.
 Not only that, but we provide a free handy app that helps our customers to find their plots.
 ‘Laird’ is a Scottish word, literally meaning ‘landowner’.
 Whilst it is obviously stretching the point to call oneself a Laird (or even a landowner) when all one has bought is a square foot of land, it is not inaccurate and one should remember that Highland Titles sells these souvenir plots as a great gift for a good cause.
 Moreover, the company also sells much more meaningful plots of land up to 1000 square feet in size.
 ‘Laird’, being a Scottish word, translates into English as ‘Lord’.
 The female variation of both titles is ‘Lady’.
 All these simple facts are confirmed on independent review sites.
 So buying a plot of Scottish land legitimises your right to be a Laird, Lord or Lady in a fun, lighthearted way.